A scatter plot or constellation diagram is used to visualize the constellation of a digitally modulated signal.

 Create a QPSK modulator.

-Create a raised cosine transmit filter with an upsample rate of 16.
+Create a raised cosine transmit filter with an upsample rate,

 Generate data symbols and apply QPSK modulation.